six2dez/reconftw/web/README.md

 We need help! if you have an idea or want to improve our code, please do not hesitate to contact us or contribute directly.
 We know that a lot can be improved and we have the humbleness to recognize this.

-Let's make history!
+**Let's make history!**

-"The best way to find yourself is to lose yourself in the service of others." - Mahatma Gandhi
+>"The best way to find yourself is to lose yourself in the service of others." - Mahatma Gandhi

+---